 The technical standup is a staple of grappling martial arts.
 It has a very wide application in almost every aspect of Jiu-Jitsu.
-Actually, people very often in need of the technical stand up without even realizing it.
+Actually, people are very often in need of technical stand-up without even realizing it.
 Reaching a level of consciousness in which you recognize every move’s importance is a mark of high-level grapplers.
 But, before you strive to understand Jiu-Jitsu, you need to understand each and every move on its own.
 Starting with the technical standup.

 The technical stand up is a true BJJ fundamental.
 If you want to build your game around fundamental moves then we have a great resource for you.
 “Fundamentals Of A Jiu-Jitsu renegade” is a DVD set featuring none other than the legendary Kurt Osiander.
 Grab it and master the fundamentals over four immaculately done DVD volumes.

 A closer look at the technical standup is going to let us understand it better The main goal of the move is to neutralize the offensive options an opponent has while you’re changing levels in a match.
 Basically, it is all about two things: Distance and protection.

 To execute the technical stand-up, you need to be on your butt.
 The goal is to build a movable base that’ll allow you to get up safely.
 However, before you do this, you must stay protected and manage distance at all times.
 To begin with. one arm goes palm behind your head, in order to protect you from strikes.
 You could also extend the arm (if you’re only grappling) to make sure you have extra control over the distance.